marcomicera/followifier/board/followifier/README.md

 ## How to use example

+### Hardware Required

+To run this example, you should have one ESP32 dev board integrated with a SD card slot (e.g [ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1)) or just connect [ESP32-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) to a SD card breakout board.
+If you want to send packets to host, make sure to connect ESP32 to some kind of [JTAG adapter](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging/index.html#jtag-debugging-selecting-jtag-adapter).

 ### Configure the project

-Enter `make menuconfig` if you are using GNU Make based build system or enter `idf.py menuconfig` if you are using CMake based build system.
+Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

 - Check `Store command history in flash` if you want to save command history into flash (recommend).
 - Select where to save the pcap file in `Select destination to store pcap file` menu item.